gardlab/manuals/labpolicies.md

 * Keep the lab tidy.
 Eating in the lab is fine, but clean up food waste, crumbs, and spills.
 Put lab equipment back where you found it.
 Keep common areas uncluttered.
 Disinfect surface that you use before you leave
 * Be on time.
 Respect everyone's (peers, participants, PI) time.
 * Come to meetings with Dr. Gard with an agenda.
 * Dress code is casual.
 You can dress up if you want; you can wear jeans; you can wear workout clothes.
-On visit with participants or when presenting your work, keep is professional, keep it classy.
+On visit with participants or when presenting your work, keep it professional, keep it classy.
 This doesn't mean suits and ties; this does mean wearing outfits that don't risk making someone feel uncomfortable.

 #### Hours and Working in the Lab